ibm-cloud-docs/Cloudant/guides/migration.md

 ## Which type of {{site.data.keyword.cloudant_short_notm}} plan do I have?

-If you are using {{site.data.keyword.cloudant_short_notm}}, the {{site.data.keyword.cloudant_short_notm}} dashboard shows all your {{site.data.keyword.cloudant_short_notm}} instances along with a Plan column.
+If you are using {{site.data.keyword.cloudant_short_notm}}, the {{site.data.keyword.cloud_notm}} dashboard shows all your {{site.data.keyword.cloudant_short_notm}} instances along with a Plan column.
 The Lite, Standard, and Dedicated Hardware plans are called out specifically.
 Any {{site.data.keyword.cloudant_short_notm}} instance that is lacking a plan name in that column will be using the deprecated Shared plan.
 In the following example, the 'Cloudant NoSQL DB-ix' and 'Cloudant_NewConsole' instances are on the deprecated Shared plan.

 ![cloud dash](../images/ibmclouddashboard.png)